-The Fisheries Scientific Committee, established under Part 7A of the Fisheries Management Act 1994 (the Act), has made a final determination to omit Carcharias taurus - grey nurse shark from Part 1 of Schedule 4 Endangered Species of the Act and insert Carcharias taurus - grey nurse shark into Part 1 of Schedule 4A Critically Endangered Species of the Act.
+The Fisheries Scientific Committee, established under Part 7A of the Fisheries Management Act 1994 (the Act), is proposing to omit Carcharias taurus - grey nurse shark from Part 1 of Schedule 4 Endangered Species of the Act and insert Carcharias taurus - grey nurse shark into Part 1 of Schedule 4A Critically Endangered Species of the Act.
 The amendment of the threatened species lists is provided for by Part 7A, Division 2 of the Act.